Cumulocity-IoT/cumulocity-xdk-agent/README.md

 * Button one dot: stop/start sending measurements to Cumulocity
 * Button two dots:
 	* if pressed for longer than 3 seconds resets boot status stored on device flash to "NOT_IN_BOOT_PROCESS"
-	* if pressed only shortly print the configuration currently stored in the `config.txt` file on the filesystem of the WIFI chip
+	* if pressed shortly prints the configuration currently stored in the `config.txt` file on the filesystem of the WIFI chip
 	* if pressed during the startup process of the XDK the configuration stored on the WIFI chip is deleted

 ### Status indicated by LEDs